RoaringBitmap/RoaringBitmap/.github/PULL_REQUEST_TEMPLATE.md

 ### SUMMARY
 - Describe your changes, including rationale and design decisions
 - If your pull request includes new functionality, then you must have corresponding new tests.
+- We require all Java files to be ASCII-only to avoid compatibility problems.

 ### Automated Checks